scimusmn/qmd-ad-builder/README.md

 # qmd-ad-builder
-Learn to recognize common red flags in advertising by building your own advertisement.
+Learn to recognize red flags in advertising by constructing your own advertisement.